RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 4. Move that motor's slider all the way to the left (or click the "-1") and then press the reset on the ESC again.
 You will hear three beeps.
 5. After a few seconds the motor will begin to spin.
 Switch off the ESC, and the motor will stop spinning.
 6. Move the slider back to the middle (or click the "0").
-7. Repeat these steps with the next ESC.
+7. Repeat these steps with the next ESC until all three ESCs are done.

 After calibration: